-In fall 2017, Man Question celebrated its FIFTH New Masculinities Festival, at New York City's Lesbian, Gay, Bisexual and Transgender Community Center.
+Man Question is celebrating its sixth New Masculinities Festival this fall!
+We are thrilled to return to New York City's Lesbian, Gay, Bisexual and Transgender Community Center.

 Meanwhile, check out our 2017 lineup below, and read on for more information about the Fest.